-Working with the national focal points, the NSOs should now identify the existing data foundation for each selected SDG target indicator by identifying the following:
+Working with the national focal points, the NSOs should now identify the existing data foundation for each selected SDG Indicator and additional data that could support compiling SEEA EA Accounts for calculating the SDG Indicator.
+This should include an initial assessment of:

-- Global data sources and platforms available to support the compilation of the SEEA EEA Accounts for calculating the SDG Target Indicator. - National data sources currently available to support the compilation of the SEEA EEA Accounts for calculating the SDG Target Indicator.
+- National data sources currently available to support the compilation of the SEEA EA Accounts for calculating the SDG Indicator. - Global data sources and platforms available to support the compilation of the SEEA EA Accounts for calculating the SDG Indicator that can address national data gaps.